nkthuan/python-utils/README.md

 - Generally, just run each script with the option -h to learn about it.
 - Rename the file .env.sample to .env and put any necessary environment variables there.
 - Be careful about API quota usage.
+- There can be error message about relative imports when running a script.
+In that case, you need to run the script with python -m (check example below)

 ### Calculate videos duration